Wilma Lee Cooper

 Wilma Lee Leary (February 7, 1921 – September 13, 2011), known professionally as Wilma Lee Cooper, was an American country music entertainer.
-She was a guitarist, banjo player and vocalist, and was given the title of “First Lady of Bluegrass” by Smithsonian Institute in 1974.
+She was a guitarist, banjo player and vocalist, and was given the title of "First Lady of Bluegrass" by the Smithsonian Institution in 1974.
 In 1994 She was awarded the Distinguished Achievement Award from the IBMA.
+She was posthumously inducted into the International Bluegrass Music Hall of Fame in 2023.

 Biography

 Leary, according to the 1930 U.S. Census, was born Willma Leigh Leary in Valley Head, West Virginia whose mother was a schoolteacher and father who was a coal miner.
-Wilma’s mother played pump organ.
+Wilma's mother played pump organ.
 She had two siblings, Jerry and Peggy.
 She began singing at the age of five.

 She sang in her youth with her family's gospel music group, The Leary Family, which included her parents and sisters.
 They recorded for the Library Of Congress in 1938.
-That year, they were also recognized at the National Folk Festival in Washington, D.C, having been chosen through a competition to represent the state of West Virginia.
+That year, they were also recognized at the National Folk Festival in Washington, D.C., having been chosen through a competition to represent the state of West Virginia.

 In 1941, Leary married fiddler and vocalist Dale T. "Stoney" Cooper, who was a musical accompanist for the Leary Family, and the duo formed their own group; Wilma Lee & Stoney Cooper and the Clinch Mountain Clan.
 There were many similarities between Wilma's recordings and Roy Acuff.
 This is seen in the use Acuff's repertory and prominent featuring of the dobro on her recordings.
 16 tracks were recorded during her first time in the studio, five of which were also previously recorded by Acuff.

 They were regulars for ten years on Wheeling, West Virginia's WWVA-AM's rival to the Grand Ole Opry, WWVA Jamboree, beginning in 1947 before joining the Opry in 1957.
 They were hired to do a series of transcribed shows to be aired across the country, a project that would considerably increase their reach and help them gain a large following.